ZhiyongJing/algorithm/src/main/resources/interview/tech/MessageQueue/MessageQueue.md

 >
 > ![image-20240325155938824](MessageQueue.assets/partition_stratety_for_producer.png)

-### 4. How to improve the througput of producer
+### 4. Kafka How to improve the througput of producer

 > ![image-20240328223924455](MessageQueue.assets/image-20240328223924455.png)

-### 5. How to improve the data reliality of producer
+### 5. Kafka How to improve the data reliality of producer

 > 1. **ACK 应答级别**
 >